-All Middle School boys are provided training in Public Speaking and are able to take part in various public speaking competitions including DAV, Rostrum Voice of Youth and Legacy, as well as our School Public Speaking Program, held in Term 4 with the finals taking place at Speech Night.
+All Year 7 boys are provided training in Public Speaking and are able to take part in various public speaking competitions including DAV, Rostrum Voice of Youth and Legacy, as well as our School Public Speaking Program.

-The Year 7 ‘Surf Coast & Cape Otway Outdoor Education Program’ is held during the first few weeks of Term 1.
+The Year 7 Outdoor Education Program is held during the first few weeks of Term 1.

-During the program, boys will be involved in a variety of activities including overnight camping, challenging bush walking in the Otway National Park region, raft construction and various beach activities.
+During the program, boys will be involved in a variety of activities including overnight camping, challenging bush walking, camp cooking, raft construction and various beach activities.

-A surf safety skills session and surfing lessons at Apollo Bay, team building and problem solving activities and community living will also be undertaken.
+A surf safety skills session, team building and problem solving activities and community living will also be undertaken.